swiftgurmeet/coursera-getting-and-cleaning-data/CodeBook.md

 ### The data set is contained in the file tidy.txt.

 1. The field `subject` denotes the subject that performed an activity represented by a unique number.
-There are 30 in all.
+There are  a total of 30 subjects.
 2. The second field `activity` denotes the activity performed by the subject.
 There are six types of activites here:

 *   WALKING